 Children of immigrants can often feel like they’re never completely accepted either in their adopted home country or their parents’ country of origin.
 The author Jhumpa Lahiri was born to Indian parents in London and raised in Rhode Island.
 She is an author of many books, including “The Namesake” and “The Interpreter of Maladies.”
 But she says she’s struggled to feel like she belonged in America.
 Mixed feelings about identity form a central theme in her work.
 Listen to hear how Jhumpa Lahiri has dealt with the difficulties of immigration and the struggles of tradition and how these themes have influenced her writing.

-This story came to us via Listenwise.
-You can listen to it here.
+This story came to us from our friends at Listenwise.
+You can listen to it below.

 Listenwise helps teachers use stories from public radio in their classrooms.
 To find more public radio stories and lessons for your middle and high school ELA, social studies, and science classrooms you can sign up for a free Listenwise account!